Long-wave equation for a confined ferrofluid interface: Periodic interfacial waves as dissipative solitons: State transition and stability of traveling waves

 \subsection{Fixed points in the energy phase plane}

-To reduce the parameter space exploration, in this section we fix $q=0.01$, with $q$ defined in Eq.~\eqref{eq:q rho}, and focus on the dynamics for different $k_m$ only.
-Recall that (as discussed at the beginning of Sec.~\ref{sec:wave profile}) there are two independent physical dimensionless groups (\textit{i.e.}, $\nbx$ and $\nby$), so that fixing $q$ and $k_m$ determines all other parameters (\textit{i.e.}, $\alpha$, $\beta$, and $\gamma$).
+To reduce the parameter space exploration, in this section we fix $q=0.01$, with $q$ defined in Eq.~\eqref{eq:q rho}, and focus on the dynamics for different $k_m$ only, by controlling the magnitude $\rho=5,20,45,80$.
+Recall that (as discussed at the beginning of {\S}\ref{sec:wave profile}) there are two independent physical dimensionless groups (\textit{i.e.}, $\nbx$ and $\nby$), so that fixing $q$ and $\rho$ determines all other parameters (\textit{i.e.}, $\alpha$, which sets $k_m$, $\beta$, and $\gamma$).
 In this subsection, the energy phase plane $(\mathcal{E},\dot{\mathcal{E}})$ (see, \textit{e.g.}, \cite{KKP15}) will be used to identify the traveling wave solutions, which emerge as fixed points with finite $\mathcal{E}$ and $\dot{\mathcal{E}}=0$ (\textit{i.e.}, they are dissipative solitons).

-The wavenumber range, $k\in(0,k^*]$, of linearly unstable modes can be obtained by solving $\Re[\Lambda(k^*)]=0$ to obtain $k^*=\sqrt{2}k_m$.
+The wavenumber range, $k\in(0,k_c]$, of linearly unstable modes can be obtained by solving $\Re[\Lambda(k_c)]=0$ to obtain $k_c=\sqrt{2}k_m$.
 Figure~\ref{fig:energy plane 3D} shows four slices of the energy phase plane at $k_m=1,2,3,4$.
-The corresponding maximal linearly unstable modes have wavenumbers are $\lfloor k^*\rfloor=1,2,4,5$.
+The corresponding maximal linearly unstable modes have wavenumbers $\lfloor k_c\rfloor=1,2,4,5$.
 As before, the initial condition is selected as a small-amplitude single-mode perturbation: $\eta(x,t=0)=0.01\sin(k_0x)$ with $k_0=1,2,3,4,5$ as the initial wavenumbers.
 From the nonlinear growth rate in Eq.~\eqref{eq:nonlinear growth rate}, we know that a nonlinear interaction exists only between harmonic modes $nk_0$ ($n\in\mathbb{Z}$) when initializing with the single mode $k_0$.
 These interacting modes will grow or decay and finally become balanced harmonic components of the permanent traveling wave profile that emerges.

 The fundamental mode $k_f$ contains the highest energy, $\eta_{k_f}\eta_{k_f}^*$, in the system.
 Physically, the wave will exhibit a period-$k_f$ profile, or a ``$k_f$-state.''
 For a period-$k_f$ traveling profile, only the harmonic modes $nk_f$ exist in the system.
 Therefore, the fixed points identified in Fig.~\ref{fig:energy plane 3D} are of different periods for a given $k_m$.
 In Fig.~\ref{fig:energy plane 3D}, $k_0\neq k_f$ when $k_0=1$, $k_m=3,4$.